 If you are using a customized child theme that is inheriting functionality from a parent theme, then updating your theme is fairly straightforward.
 Simply overwrite your copy of the parent theme with the latest version from the official source.
 Your customizations will remain intact in the child theme.

 Attackers frequently exploit weak user credentials to obtain access to WordPress websites.
-Locking down your WP Admin access can prevent hacking.
+Locking down your WP Admin access can prevent hacking and secure your WordPress site.

 Increase security to your WordPress website by utilizing strong, unique passwords restricting the privileges available to users through assigned roles, enabling two-step or multi-factor authentication and limiting user sessions, you can reduce the risk of a website compromise by a bad actor.